80001/galery/README.md

-Galery site:
+Gallery site:

 Main Task:
-- Show Images on GaleryPage from API Unsplash
+- Show Images on GalleryPage from API Unsplash
 - Search Image on API
 - Create Posts on BlogPage with image from API and other url ??? image files???
 - Create Comments to Post